Frame of Mind (Star Trek: The Next Generation)

-"Frame of Mind" is the 147th episode of the American science fiction television series Star Trek: The Next Generation.
-The 21st episode of the sixth season debuted on May 3, 1993, on television.
-The story was written by Brannon Braga and directed by James L. Conway, and it is focused on some experiences of First Officer Riker.
+"Frame of Mind" is the 147th episode of the American science fiction television series Star Trek: The Next Generation, and the 21st episode of the sixth season.
+Written by Brannon Braga and directed by James L. Conway, it first aired on May 3, 1993, and focuses on First Officer Riker as he grapples with conflicting realities.
+The episode incorporates elements of the Tom Stoppard play Every Good Boy Deserves Favour, which had recently been performed by members of the cast.